A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models

+Second, we examine the link to factor models.
+As explained in the last paragraph, UGM is a case with $\bff$ being internal factors, in other words, part of the interested vector $\bz$.
+Another scenario of our framework is the case when $\bff$ are external, and this is closely related to factor models.
+As an example, in the Fama-French three-factor model, the return of each stock can be considered as one node in the graph we want to build and $\bff$ are the chosen three-factors.
+This example will be further elaborated in Section \ref{sec::Realdata}.
+Therefore, the factors $\bff$ are considered as external since they are not part of the individual stock returns.
+Another interesting application is discussed in \cite{stock2002macroeconomic}, where external factors are aggregated macroeconomic variables, and the nodes are disaggregated macroeconomic variables.

-The main contribution of this paper is two-fold.
-First, under the factor model assumption, we propose a computationally efficient conditional independence test.
+With the above two remarks, we see our proposed test cover some of the existing topics as by-products.
+We summarize the main contribution of this paper here.
+First, under model \eqref{eq::model-general}, we propose a computationally efficient conditional independence test.
 Both the response vectors and the common factors can be of different dimensions and the number of the factors could grow to infinity with sample size.
-Second, we apply this test to build conditional dependency graph and covariates-adjusted dependency graph, as generalizations of the Gaussian graphical model.
+Second, we apply this test to build conditional dependency graph (internal factors) and covariates-adjusted dependency graph (external factors).

 The rest of this paper is organized as follows.
 In Section \ref{sec::Methods}, we present our new procedure for testing conditional independence via projected distance covariance (P-DCov) and describe how to construct conditional dependency graphs based on the proposed test.
 Section \ref{sec::TheoreticalP} gives theoretical properties including the asymptotic distribution of the test statistic under the null hypothesis as well as the type I error guarantee.
-Section \ref{sec::NumericalS} contains extensive numerical studies and Section \ref{sec::Realdata} demonstrates the performance of P-DCov via two real data sets.
+Section \ref{sec::NumericalS} contains extensive numerical studies and Section \ref{sec::Realdata} demonstrates the performance of P-DCov via a financial data set.
 We conclude the paper with a short discussion in Section \ref{sec::Disc}.
 Several technical lemmas and all proofs are relegated to the appendix.